 BIO: Ross and Evie met when they were 17 and have been together for 40 years.
 They have three grown boys and granddaughter they are nuts about.
 Family times revolve around boating and skiing.
 Ross’s career was in the software and technology sector (Canada and US), with a transition 15 years ago into land development.
 Evie focused on creating a great home environment for their family.

-FUN FACT: Jake enjoys all wind related sports and is often kite boarding in Bellingham bay on windy days.
+FUN FACT: Jake enjoys all wind related sports and is often kite boarding in Bellingham Bay on windy days.

-BIO: He grew up on Orcas Island and has been boating since before he could walk.
+BIO: Jake grew up on Orcas Island and has been boating since before he could walk.
 His experience is mostly in competitive sailing and small powerboats.
 After a summer of working for the boat yard on Orcas he went to the Marine Tech school in Anacortes earning multiple ABYC certifications and valuable knowledge.
 Before coming to NWE, he worked mostly on trailer boats.

 FUN FACT: Rowan has played the fiddle since he was 6 years old.